LiNCS-lab/usAge/README.md

 `--universal_map_path (-u)`
 File path for the universal mapping.
 It is used to universalize POS tags in order to bring them to a more simplified and language independant form.
 If this flag is not specified, no universalization will be done on the tags.

-There's a default map file in the **cfg/** folder but you may create your own mapping file.
+There's a default map file in the **cfg-examples/** folder but you may create your own mapping file.
+The default mapping file supports **French, English, Spanish and Portuguese** at the moment.
 Here's the following format of the configuration **.txt** file :

 ```
 POS_tag_1 Universal_tag_1